fabien-d/alertify.js/README.md

 Alertify is an unobtrusive customizable JavaScript notification system.

 ## Build Status

 We're trying out several different awesome build systems.

 [![build status](https://secure.travis-ci.org/alertifyjs/alertify.js.png)](http://travis-ci.org/alertifyjs/alertify.js)

+## Reporting Issues

+If at all possible, please set up an example in [Plunkr](http://plunkr.co), [JS Bin](//jsbin.com), [Codepen](http://codepen.io/) etc. That will greatly speed up the process of fixing the issue.
+If you need the issue fixed right away, a reproducable, concrete example is your best way to get our attention!
+Not to say that we won't do our best to fix other issues, though :-)

 ## Examples
 [Visit alertifyjs.org](http://alertifyjs.org/)